Julia (Nineteen Eighty-Four): Biographical context

 Orwell pursued many women throughout his life, making proposals of marriage to several women and being rejected.
 Taylor described him as "a traditionalist, a masculinist and a chancer" in his attitude towards women.
-Orwell proposed marriage to Anne Popham amongst others a few months after the death of his first wife, Eileen O’Shaughnessy, to whom he was married from 1936 until her death nine years later.
+Orwell proposed marriage to Anne Popham amongst others a few months after the death of his first wife, Eileen O'Shaughnessy, to whom he was married from 1936 until her death nine years later.
 A collection of 50 letters between Orwell and two former girlfriends Eleanor Jaques and Brenda Salkeld handed to the Orwell Archive at University College London revealed that he maintained correspondence with them until his death.
 Taylor noted that he persistently attempted to arrange country walks in Suffolk with his former lovers and considered this to be the inspiration for Winston's affair in the countryside with Julia.

 Critical response

 Ben Pimlott considered Julia to be the most engaging character in the novel and thought her sympathetic but contradictory, as she is uninterested in politics but is a free spirit in contrast to Winston.
 He found her to be a relief from the despondency in the novel, stating that she has a "solidity and a touch of humour that are lacking elsewhere".
 However, he questioned whether such an uncomplicated character could have remained insusceptible to the Party's propaganda.
+Bernard Crick commented that Orwell's description of Julia's employment in the Pornosec section of the Fiction department illustrates his satire on the British press that capitalism controls the proles "by cultural debasement".

 Orwell's treatment of Julia within the novel has been the subject of some criticism.
-Jason Arthur of the British publisher Granta commented that despite being one of the few female characters in the novel, Julia's role is confined to "little more than a vehicle for Winston’s own political and sexual awakening".
+Jason Arthur of the British publisher Granta commented that despite being one of the few female characters in the novel, Julia's role is confined to "little more than a vehicle for Winston's own political and sexual awakening".
 Donna Mackay-Smith in The i Paper wrote that the novel is presented solely from the perspective of Winston and critiqued the novel's "misogynist subtext" by highlighting Winston's dislike of women and his expressed desire of murdering Julia.
 Bethanne Patrick writing for the Los Angeles Times noted that the novel fails to explain why Julia is attracted to Winston or how she rose so quickly within the Party.
 In The Guardian, Sam Jordison wrote that Julia's love note to Winston was a preposterous event and that her character descends from a spirited young woman to a "thoughtless, near-silent sex object".